JackEdwardLyons/jacklyons-me-beta/content/pages/blog/moving-from-wordpress-to-next.js-with-stackbit.md

 layout: post
 thumb_image: images/next-js-logo.jpg
 ---
-## Lorem ipsum
+## After realising your site takes up to 10 seconds to load, you know somethings finally got to be done.

-Lorem ipsum dolor sit amet, **consectetur adipiscing elit**, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Moving from WordPress to Next.js with StackBit

-- Lorem ipsum
+*   Lorem ipsum
-- dolor sit amet
+*   dolor sit amet